-Ticks can appear in many places on a dog's body, but there are some areas that ticks are particularly likely to infest.
-It is not uncommon for a tick bite to go unnoticed in a dog.
-Ticks can hide in dense animal fur and are often difficult to spot.
-In fact, 30 to 60 percent of dog tick bites go unnoticed, which can lead to a significant risk of infection.
+Ticks can appear in many places on a dog's body, but there are some areas that are particularly prone to tick infestation.
+It is not uncommon for a tick bite on a dog to go unnoticed.
+Ticks can hide in thick animal fur and are often difficult to detect.
+In fact, 30 to 60 percent of tick bites on dogs go unnoticed, which can lead to a significant risk of infection.

 Regular tick protection is important

 Unfortunately, the tick protection measures that many dog owners take often do not help to minimize the risk of tick infestation.
-Two studies by the University of Veterinary Medicine in Vienna have shown that almost every second dog had a tick-borne infection in the year of the study.
-One reason is that many Dog owners do not refresh the tick repellent regularly or apply only when you have already found a tick on your dog.
+Two studies from the University of Veterinary Medicine Vienna have shown that Almost every second dog had a tick-borne infection in the year examined.
+One reason is that many Dog owners do not refresh the tick repellent regularly or only use it if you have already found a tick on your dog.
 It is therefore important that dog owners regularly check their dogs for ticks and find out about effective tick protection measures.
 In addition to the use of tick collars, drops or sprays, this also includes the use of special tick removers.
-This ensures that man's best friend is protected from tick infestation and the associated risk of disease.
+This way you can ensure that man's best friend is protected from tick infestation and the associated risk of disease.

 Check the dog for ticks

-Checking a dog for ticks is an important part of regularly grooming a pet.
-Here's a step-by-step guide on how to check your dog for ticks and what spots are particularly popular for tick infestations.
+Checking a dog for ticks is an important part of regular pet care.
+Here is a step-by-step guide on how to check your dog for ticks and which areas are particularly popular for tick infestations.

 Examine your dog immediately after the walk.
-When it comes to ticks, speed matters.
+When it comes to ticks, speed is of the essence.
 Many pathogens are only transmitted after some time, which is why it is important to remove the tick quickly.
-Start at your dog's head and work your way systematically through his body.
-Use your fingertips to gently stroke through the fur to look for any protruding tangles.
+Start at your dog's head and work systematically through his body.
+Use your fingertips to gently run through the fur to check for any protruding knots.
 Search especially in the following areas:

 - head and neck: Ticks are often found in the ears, around the mouth, on the forehead and on the dog's neck.

-- Belly: The abdominal area is often covered with grass and other plants, which are a perfect habitat for ticks.
+- Belly: The abdominal area is often covered by grass and other plants, which are a perfect habitat for ticks.

-- armpits: Ticks love moist and warm environments, so the armpits are another favorite spot for tick infestations in dogs.
+- armpits: Ticks love moist and warm environments, so the armpits are another favorite location for tick infestations on dogs.

 - groin area: The groin area is often covered by tall grasses and bushes that can harbor ticks.